vippsas/vipps-invoice-api/vipps-invoice-api.md

 ## State 6: Deleted

 The invoice has been deleted by the recipient.
-A deleted invoice can still be shown to a recipient once we support queries to display old/historical invoices.
+A `deleted` invoice can still be shown to a recipient once queries to display old/historical invoices are supported.

 This is a final state and does not allow any further state transitions.